 Contact your bank to discuss your account if you're unsure of its policies around this.

-A bank will not usually freeze a joint account.
-Most accounts are automatically passed to the surviving joint account holder (usually a spouse).
+No. Most accounts are automatically passed to the surviving joint account holder (usually a spouse).

 If there have been changes to the account, notify your bank to get a walk-through of the steps on how to proceed.
 The account will be changed from a joint account to a sole-named account holder if you've named a beneficiary.

 In most cases, credit card debt is the responsibility of the borrower.
-This applies to many countries and regions, such as the UK, Canada, Australia, New Zealand, Singapore, Hong Kong SAR, India, Malaysia, South Africa, the UAE, Bermuda, and the US (except in community property states, such as California and Alaska, where spouses can share both assets and debt).
+This applies to many countries and regions, such as the UK, Canada, Australia, Singapore, Hong Kong SAR, India, Malaysia, South Africa, the UAE, Bermuda, and the US (except in community property states, such as California and Alaska, where spouses can share both assets and debt).

 Your relatives won't have to pay for your debt personally unless you share an account or have co-signed a credit card application with them.